-When dealing with business proposition that can have several outcomes, you can calculate the expected value of the payoff.
+When dealing with a business proposition that can have several outcomes, you can calculate the expected value of the payoff.
 This figure is equally useful whether you are starting a business, buying a stock or investing in a college education.
 The expected value captures in a single figure the probabilities of outcomes and their potential payoffs.

 Assume you are an experienced biochemist and start a company to patent a novel drug.
-The three most likely outcomes could be failure to obtain a patent; obtaining a patent and selling the rights to a large pharmaceutical company; or obtaining a patent and getting funds from investors to develop and sell the drug yourself.
+The three most likely outcomes could be failing to obtain a patent, obtaining a patent and selling the rights to a large pharmaceutical company, or obtaining a patent and getting funds from investors to develop and sell the drug yourself.
 Mark items off your list until you have it narrowed down to three or four.

 Assign payoffs to each potential outcome.
-The inability to obtain any patent at all would be a disaster and you'd lose all $500,000 of your investment.
+The inability to obtain any patent at all would be a disaster, and you'd lose all $500,000 of your investment.
 If you patent it and a large corporation actually purchases the patent from you, you'd perhaps get around $5 million.
 Such estimates, of course, must be grounded in reality and based on past experiences of similar corporations.

 Multiply each outcome by its assigned probability.
-Multiply -$500,000 by 10 percent -- or 0.1 -- which makes -$50,000.
+Multiply -$500,000 by 10 percent – or 0.1 – which makes -$50,000.
 Remember that this is a loss, hence a minus sign in front.
-Then multiply $5 million by 50 percent -- or 0.5 -- resulting in $2.5 million.
-Finally, multiply $1 million by 40 percent -- or 0.4 -- resulting in $400,000.
+Then multiply $5 million by 50 percent – or 0.5 – resulting in $2.5 million.
+Finally, multiply $1 million by 40 percent – or 0.4 – resulting in $400,000.